 UKVI accepts Secure English Language Tests (SELTs) from seven approved providers: IELTS for UKVI Academic and General Training, IELTS Life Skills, Trinity College GESE and ISE, LanguageCert International ESOL SELT (Academic and General), PSI Skills for English UKVI, and Pearson PTE Academic UKVI.
 The test must be taken at a UKVI-approved SELT centre — results from regular IELTS or PTE test centres are not accepted, even if the score appears sufficient.
 The defining feature of an accepted result is the "UKVI CEFR threshold met" certification statement on the official results document.

-Yes — if your degree is at UK bachelor's level or higher and was taught or researched in English, you may be exempt from taking a SELT.
-For UK degrees, provide the original degree certificate.
+Yes — if your degree is at UK bachelor's level or higher and was taught or researched in English, you may be exempt from a SELT.
+For UK degrees, provide the original certificate.
 For overseas degrees from a majority English-speaking country, you need an Ecctis statement of comparability (£49.50).
-For overseas degrees from any other country, you need an Ecctis visa and nationality statement (£140–£175) confirming both that the qualification is equivalent to a UK bachelor's degree and that it was taught in English.
-The exemption applies across all UK visa stages including initial entry, extensions, ILR, and naturalisation.
+For other overseas degrees, you need an Ecctis visa and nationality statement (£140–£175) confirming both UK bachelor's equivalence and that it was taught in English.
+The exemption applies across all UK visa stages.

-If your UK visa is refused because UKVI rejected the English language evidence, the refusal letter will set out the exact ground — wrong test centre (not SELT-approved), wrong test version (e.g. standard IELTS instead of IELTS for UKVI), test out of validity, CEFR level below threshold, or certificate authenticity issues.
-Recovery options include: retaking the correct SELT at an approved centre and reapplying (the most common path); requesting administrative review within 14 days (UK) or 28 days (overseas) if a caseworker error caused the refusal (no new evidence at AR); or — for family route refusals engaging Article 8 — pursuing a First-tier Tribunal appeal where appeal rights exist.
+If UKVI rejected your English evidence, the refusal letter sets out the exact ground — wrong test centre (not SELT-approved), wrong test version (standard IELTS instead of IELTS for UKVI), test out of validity, CEFR level below threshold, or certificate authenticity.
+Recovery options: retake the correct SELT at an approved centre and reapply (the most common path); request administrative review within 14 days (UK) / 28 days (overseas) if a caseworker error caused it (no new evidence at AR); or — for family refusals engaging Article 8 — a First-tier Tribunal appeal where appeal rights exist.